yannvanhalewyn/yannvanhalewyn/README.md

 - NPO: developing a CMS with frontend websites for the Dutch public broadcasting system
 - Blackfish: synchronizing their LightSpeed retail API to a PostgresQL database in order to build a MetaBase dashboard for insights.
 The code is open sourced: https://github.com/yannvanhalewyn/blackfish-metrics

-All the way down to helping a mediterenean wine salesman refine his webshop over a couple of weeks and other off jobs.
+All the way down to helping a Mediterranean wine salesman refine his webshop over a couple of weeks and other off jobs.

 ---